kigawas/blog/content/posts/y-combinator-in-python.md

 ### Outer lambda

 So, how do we put them together?
 Actually, `lambda x: f(x(x))` is a function, so we'll invoke this function whose argument is itself.
-I know it sounds strange, but for now we just try it:
+I know it sounds cryptic, but for now we just try:

 ```python
 ( lambda x: f(x(x)) )  ( lambda x: f(x(x)) )
 #     function                argument
 ```

-Back to outside, we'll get
+Back to the outside, we'll get

 ```python
 Y = lambda f: (lambda x: f(x(x)))(lambda x: f(x(x)))